iro4sohho/sityou/Extractor.md

 So, the data passed to this `callback` parameter should be used to only track download progress.

 ### processor : ChatProcessor
-[ChatProcessor](https://github.com/taizan-hokuto/pytchat/wiki/ChatProcessor) to process chat data after extracting.
+[ChatProcessor](https://github.com/taizan-hokuto/pytchat/wiki/ChatProcessor) to process chat data after extraction.

 ## functions
 ### extract()